DanGOTO100/AWS-KMS-Workshop/Envolpe-Encryption-in-AWS-KMS.md

 $ aws kms decrypt --ciphertext-blob fileb://NewSecretsEncryptedFile.txt --encryption-context project=kmsworkshop --output text --query Plaintext | base64 --decode > NewSecretsDecryptedFile.txt
 ````

-If you now take a look at the file we have created with the previous command "NewSecretsDecryptedFile.txt".
+If you now take a look at the file we have created with the previous command "**NewSecretsDecryptedFile.txt**".
 The secret text is now back unencrypted and ready for us.

 You have completed the second section of the workshop.
 In the next section we will work with a real-life Web App and will try to implement best practices.